What are you looking for in a new owner?

 Following the guidance of the vaccination manufacturers, if a puppy is 10 weeks old or older, one vaccination provides FULL immunity.

-We do not believe in needlessly over vaccinating dogs /puppies, particularly yearly boosters, which can cause cause major health problems in dogs.
+We believe in giving your dog the best possible protection against some awful and life threatening diseases, but we do not believe in needlessly over vaccinating dogs /puppies, particularly yearly boosters, which can cause cause major health problems in dogs.
 Going forwards we strongly advise a blood test called a 'Titre Test' to check your dogs' actual immunity against these diseases.
 This test means you can make an informed decision when it comes to boosters based on your dogs actual immunity and not the vet's diary.

 Vaccination manufacturers' guidelines for vaccinating puppies clearly state: "A single injection should establish active immunity in dogs of 10 weeks of age or older.
 Where earlier protection is required a first dose may be given to puppies from 6 weeks of age, but because maternally derived passive antibody can interfere with the response to vaccination a final dose should be given i.e.at 10 weeks of age or older."